-If you have been injured in a car accident caused by a driver backing up in Houston or another city in Texas, it doesn’t matter if the driver claims that he could not see you.
+If you have been injured in a car accident caused by a driver backing, it doesn’t matter if the driver claims that he could not see you.
 It is always the responsibility of the driver to not act negligently when backing up a car.

-For a free consultation from an experienced, board certified injury car accident lawyer, contact Michael P. Fleming today 713-221-6800.
+For a free consultation from an experienced, board certified Houston car accident attorney and personal injury lawyer, contact Michael P. Fleming today 737-201-0543.